IanDCarroll/ScrumBucket/Product_Backlog.md

 - Build a robot arm that plays chess against a human with the office chess set

 __Well-Known__
+- Develop the FTL talk format - Faster-than-Lightening talk
-- Meetup Talk: Personal Scrum
+- Meetup Talk: Personal Scrum - Scrumdog Millionaire
 - Meetup Talk: AnnoyingJS
 - Have a Meetup Talk accepted at a Conference
 - Blog post on Personal Retrospectives